Raise your hand if you hate cleaning your wood ceiling beams?

 After you’ve brushed the beams, go over them with your shop vac, sucking up all of the loose dust and cobwebs.

-If it’s been a long time since you’ve cleaned your beams, you may need to repeat this process twice to remove the dust and cobwebs thoroughly.
+If it’s been a while since you cleaned your beams, you may need to repeat the process twice to thoroughly remove the dust and cobwebs.

 And of course, a lot of the dust will fall to the floor, so you’ll need to sweep afterward.